worldcuisines/worldcuisines/README.md

 Support our open source effort ⭐

 ## ✏️ On Progress
-We are improving the code, especially on inference part to generate `evaluation/result` and scoring visualization, to make it more user-friendly and customizable.
+We are improving the code, especially on inference part to generate `evaluation/result` and scoring visualization code unification, to make it more user-friendly and customizable.